 ODYSSEY is a multi-centre, randomised clinical trial to assess the efficacy and toxicity of dolutegravir plus 2 NRTI versus standard of care among HIV positive children and adolescents.
 Penta is the sponsor of this study, with 700 patients to be enrolled in 30 sites in Europe, Africa and Asia.

-The FDA regulatory approval is a cornerstone on which further work can be built towards timely access to optimal antiretroviral therapies (ART) for children living with HIV around the world.
+These regulatory approvals are a cornerstone on which further work can be built towards timely access to optimal antiretroviral therapies (ART) for children living with HIV around the world.